“I guess learning tunes by ear makes it a pretty dodgy business, but I’ve gotten by without learning music, anyhow.” – Judy Garland, 1964

 “I’m In Love With A Wonderful Guy”

 Unfortunately, the recordings are not of the best quality as they were not recorded through the sound system.

 May 11, 1961: Judy left Houston, Texas, at 7:00 a.m. for her next concert which was scheduled for the next day in Detroit, Michigan.

 May 11, 1964: Judy arrived in Sydney, Australia for the start of her Australian tour.
-She gave several interviews in a large press conference/reception in her honor.
+She gave several interviews at a large press conference/reception in her honor.